 OAuth2 and OpenID Connect

-Authorization and authentication made easy with modern standards!
+Authorization & authentication made easy – with modern standards!

-What are standards, and how do they make our lives easier?
+What are standards and why do they make our lives easier?

-To put it simply, a standard is an agreed way of doing something, e.g., a standardized format for exchanging data.
-In the context of Identity & Access Management, the standards OAuth2 for authorization and OpenID Connect for authentication are particularly important.
-Standards are advantageous in many respects: they essentially ensure good interoperability and easy integration between the various software systems.
-This leads, among other things, to better cost efficiency and shorter implementation periods.
-In addition, standardization also brings advantages with regard to stability and security – since, for example, an integration according to a standard always runs in the same way and potentially more companies follow the pattern than with an individual integration, weaknesses and errors in the standard are detected early and can be corrected more quickly, which leads to hardening and higher stability.
+Simply put, a standard is an agreed way of doing something, e.g. a standardized format for exchanging data.
+In the context of Identity & Access Management, the standards OAuth2 (OAuth 2.0) for authorization and OpenID Connect for authentication are particularly important.
+Standards are advantageous in many respects: they essentially ensure good interoperability and simple integration between the various software systems.
+Among other things, this leads to better cost efficiency and shorter implementation periods.
+In addition, standardization also has advantages in terms of stability and security – as, for example, integration according to a standard always takes place in the same way and potentially more companies follow the pattern than with individual integration.
+This also enables weaknesses and errors in the standard to be identified at an early stage and rectified more quickly, which leads to hardening and greater stability.

 Security and stability through standards such as OAuth2 and OpenID Connect.